thiagonees/thiagonees/README.md

+### Hello there!👋
-### Welcome!
-They call me Thiago Alves and I'm a Front-end developer.
+Welcome!
+I'm Thiago Alves and I'm a Front-end developer.
 #### This is my new accout because github has flagged my other.

 #